Female Biologist Asks Reddit If It Was Okay To Use Bird Droppings To Get Rid Of A Creepy Old Man

 Even an old guy agrees the creep deserved it.

-It may seem like harmless flattery, but older men taking advantage of young women undermine their right to consent or establish healthy boundaries.
+It may seem like harmless flattery, but older men taking advantage of young women undermine their right to consent and establish healthy boundaries.
 Instead, such behavior should be met with an emphatic ‘no’ and zero tolerance.